lucatume/wp-browser/docs/modules/WPCLI.md

 * `throw` - defaults to `true` to throw an exception when a wp-cli command does not return an exit status of `0`; if set to `false` then the exit status of the commands will be returned as is.
 * `timeout` - defaults to `60` (seconds) to set each process execution timeout to a certain value; set to `null`, `false` or `0` to disable timeout completely.

+Additionally the module configuration will forward any configuration parameter to `wp-cli` as a flag or option.
+In the example configuration below the `allow-root` flag and the `some-option` option will be passed to `wp-cli` directly.

+> Note: these extrac configuration flags and options will be added to **all** the commands executed by wp-cli!

 ### Example configuration
 ```yaml
 modules: